OUR SELF ADVOCACY GROUP WANTS YOU TO JOIN THEM

 Loren currently serves as President of L.E.A.D.E.R.S.
 He works on the grounds and properties at Community Services and has been very involved in the Agency’s annual events.
 Loren is hard working and dedicated to helping others.

-Ron has been an active member of L.E.A.D.E.R.S. for 3 years.
-He recently retired from his longtime job at Community Services.
-Ron is hard working and dedicated to helping others advocate on their own behalf.
+Anthony has been an active member of L.E.A.D.E.R.S. for several years.
+He is committed to helping others advocate on their own behalf.

 L.E.A.D.E.R.S. is the name for our self-advocacy group.
 The members of this group truly focus on activities that promote inclusion and increase self-empowerment.

-We meet twice each month on Wednesday evenings at 5:30 pm.
-Meetings are held at our 1845 Kenmore Avenue facility in Kenmore, New York.
+We meet on the first and third Wednesday of the month at 5:30 pm.
+Meetings are held at the North Park Branch Library, 975 Hertel Avenue, Buffalo.
 Everyone is welcome to join!
 Please call (716) 447-9999, extension 101 for more information.

 In Our Own Words: What is a Self Advocate?